ISCDtoolbox/Commons/README.md

 * cmake (version >= 2.8(.12.2) is mandatory and version >= 3.9 is recommanded)
 * git (version >= 1.9.1)

-We mention that git is only used here to clone the Commons repository on your computer but it is also possible to download the files manually from github in a *.zip format if git is not installed on your computer (just go to the upper right part of the current page, click on the button Clone or dowload, and then download ZIP).
+We mention that git is only used here to clone the Commons repository on your computer but it is also possible to download the files manually from github in a *.zip format if git is not installed on your computer (just go to the upper right part of the current page, click on the button Clone or dowload, and then Download ZIP).

 In order to get the current version of a specific software installed on your computer (or simply to know if such a software is installed), you can type in a command prompt
 ```
 nameOfTheSoftware --version
 ```
 If one of the above software is not installed, you can use your favorite package manager to install it (you will need administrator rights to do that).
-We describe now how to do that (if you are not familiar with linux).
+We describe now how to do that (if you are not familiar with Linux).
 For example, on Debian systems such as Ubuntu, you can use the apt software as follows.
 First type in a command prompt
 ```
 sudo apt-add-repository main
 ```